codefresh-io/docs.codefresh.io/_docs/testing/test-reports.md

 ### Connecting an S3 bucket

-For AWS, create an S3 bucket as explained in the documentation from the [GUI](https://docs.aws.amazon.com/quickstarts/latest/s3backup/step-1-create-bucket.html) or the [CLI](https://docs.aws.amazon.com/cli/latest/reference/s3api/create-bucket.html).
-Then once you have the Access and Secret keys, enter an arbitrary name for your integration and fill the keys in the respective fields:
+For AWS, create an S3 bucket as explained in the documentation, from the [GUI](https://docs.aws.amazon.com/quickstarts/latest/s3backup/step-1-create-bucket.html) or the [CLI](https://docs.aws.amazon.com/cli/latest/reference/s3api/create-bucket.html).
+Once you have the Access and Secret keys, enter an arbitrary name for your integration and fill the keys in the respective fields:

 {% include